On general AI: we're not close

 Now, consider that there are trillions of molecules in each of these cells.
 Each molecule is also working in parallel, vibrating in continuous and unique ways, interacting with other molecules around themselves, never frozen.
 100 billion neurons times roughly 35 glial cells each equals 3,500 billion cells.
 Accounting for roughly 1 trillion molecules per cell means we have 3500 billion trillion parallel data points to simulate, all happening at once.
 And that’s not even counting the constituent parts of molecules.
 And, of course, this is a gross oversimplification which leaves out other important workings of the brain, not to mention the rest of the nervous system in the spine and body.

-Simulations are algorithmic models.
-Models are mathematical descriptions of specific data and are mostly bound to a certain size-scale.
+When we simulate a system on a computer, we make a model of that system at some scale.
 For example, sociological models of human behavior map to a much larger scale than does physics.
 It almost never works to apply macro level models like sociology to the micro, like physics.

-In contrast, our computers fundamentally work in discrete time units that are described as instructions per second, governed by a central clock.
+In contrast, computers work in discrete time units that are described as instructions per second, governed by a central clock.
 Even if we create a very, very fast computer, how much data are we losing in between these discrete instructions, data which exists inside of and affects every cell?
 No matter how fast our computers are, each processor is still fundamentally sequential, and thus would not be able to simulate a nearly infinite amount of data that occurs in continuous time in a single neuron.